An Open Letter to Governor Josh Shapiro and the Pennsylvania General Assembly

 Delaware County Victim Assistance Center

-Vincent J. Davalos, Esquire, Interim Executive Director
+Vincent J. Davalos, Esquire, Executive Director

 Detective Sean Ryan